page-loader

 Every funeral invoice from Hardings Funerals is individualised.
 It will include our professional fee, and any goods purchased from us.
 The professional fee is reflective of the services a family has used, so it is a good idea to talk to your funeral director about the style of event you wish to plan to get a basic idea of costs.
 Alternatively, you may like to look at the scenarios that we have here on this page, and see if one will fit around the ideas you have and this may give you a loose indication of costs.
 As always, you are welcome to call us at the office 06 278 8633 to discuss costs at any time.

-Pricing Estimate
+Pricing Estimator

 5 pricing examples